-As you prepare your tax returns for 2022, be careful not to make any of these eight common tax mistakes, especially when it comes to the property tax deduction or the mortgage interest deduction.
+As you prepare your tax returns in 2024 for 2023 income, be careful not to make any of these eight common tax mistakes, especially when it comes to the property tax deduction or the mortgage interest deduction.

 #1 Deducting the Wrong Year for Property Taxes

-Unless you are one of the relatively few taxpayers who are on the accrual instead of the cash basis, you take a tax deduction for property tax in the year you (or the holder of your escrow account) actually paid them.
+Unless you're one of the relatively few taxpayers who are on the accrual instead of the cash basis, you take a tax deduction for property taxes in the year you (or the holder of your escrow account) actually paid them.
 Some taxing authorities work a year behind.
-That is, you’re not billed this year's property taxes until next year.
+That is, you’re not billed for this year's property taxes until next year.
 But that’s irrelevant to the feds.